mjpong/project3-bakery-fe/README.md

 2. Product listing
     * All the products that is provided for users to choose and add to cart
 3. Product details
-    * Specific details such as what ingredients were used to make the specific product that was clicked
+    * Specific details such as if there is stock available, what ingredients were used to make the specific product that was clicked
 4. Reheating instructions
     * Reminders for users who might want to reheat it and different ways to do it
 5. Add to shopping cart